Fire Doors and Compartmentation

 Every component of a fire door is subject to regulation under Fire Safety: Approved Document B and following incorporations.
 One of the most important requirements in the UK, for instance, is that fire doors have a resistance time of 30 minutes or higher.
 For more specific information regarding fire door regulations, consult our article ‘What are Fire Doors and How do They Work?’

-CLM Fireproofing are thought-leaders in fire protection compliance.
-We’re committed to sharing knowledge to help clients navigate the journey towards compliance.
-We know what it takes to adhere to industry regulations whilst also streamlining processes and delivering projects of the highest quality.
+CLM Fireproofing are thought-leaders in fire protection for the construction industry.
+We’re committed to sharing knowledge to ensure correct installation and maintenance, giving clients additional guidance as they navigate the journey towards compliance.
+We know what it takes to adhere to current fire regulations and safety measures, whilst delivering projects of the highest quality.

 Fire Door Inspection and Remediation

 Remedial works are an effective way to guarantee compliance whilst reducing costs associated with replacement.
-Our team will inspect your fire doors for signs of damage, including holes, misalignment or material degradation and also check that the ironmongery fitted to the door is fully compliant to the correct standards.
+Our team will inspect your fire doors for signs of damage, including holes, misalignment or material degradation and also check that the ironmongery fitted to the door is fully adherent to the correct standards.
+We act as a trusted independent body, carrying out impartial risk surveys with a rigorous understanding of building regulations and industry best practice.

 We will then compile an inspection report including costs before carrying out all the necessary repairs to achieve fire door compliance.
 We aim to provide the best service and value for our clients, therefore fire door remediation will always be our first port of call.
-We will only recommend a fire door be replaced when absolutely necessary.
+We will only recommend that damaged doors be replaced when absolutely necessary for compliance with safety standards.

 Intumescent Fireproofing Specialists

 Intumescent strip fitting is key to curtailing the spread of smoke and fire.
 This involves placing a seal around a fire door that expands when exposed to heat.
-When combined with cold smoke seals, intumescent strips are a vital means of defence, usually offering between 30 and 60 minutes of fire resistance.
+When combined with cold smoke seals, intumescent seals are a vital means of defence, usually offering between 30 and 60 minutes of fire resistance.
+As part of our remediation services, our teams can help procure the correct intumescent seals to bolster the resistance of your building’s fire doors.